 Changing Your Name with Official Government Agencies

-To update your name with various government agencies like the Social Security Administration and the Florida Department of Highway Safety and Motor Vehicles (DHSMV), you will need several documents.
+You will need several documents to update your name with various government agencies like the Social Security Administration and the Florida Department of Highway Safety and Motor Vehicles (DHSMV).

 These include: